 A tax-effective way to buy insurance1

 Paying for insurance from your super can be a smarter way to protect your assets and your loved ones.
-Insuring through super - including a self managed super fund - can be tax-effective, because you pay for the cover out of your pre-tax super contributions instead of your take-home pay.
+Insuring through super - including a self-managed super fund (SMSF) - can be tax-effective, because you pay for the cover out of your pre-tax super contributions instead of your take-home pay.

 1Taxation issues are complex and the decisions that you make can affect the amount that you receive at claim time.
 You should seek advice to determine whether holding insurance through super is appropriate for you.